Dhrutube/DS3-LocalLens/README.md

   * TF-IDF highlights frequent phrases, but it does not capture deeper context or sarcasm.
 For these reasons, the analysis should be interpreted as directional insights into customer themes rather than a definitive sentiment score.

+### Categorization

+Categorizing companies into a single category was a challenge in this project.

+- Categories were originally stored in a list format, so we used the `.explode()` method to separate them into individual rows.
+- This created multiple rows per company.
+Afterward, we joined the Google categories dataset on `category_name` to assign broader category labels.
+- Because these categories were often too broad for detailed analysis, we created a **competition score** and an **overall category-relative score** to enable more meaningful comparisons between businesses.

 ## 📂 Repository Structure
 ```plaintext